browserengineering/book/book/http.md

 supports compression, its response will have a `Content-Encoding` header with value `gzip`.
 The body is then compressed.
 To decompress it, you can use the `decompress` method in the `gzip` module.
-Calling `makefile("r", encoding="utf8", newline="\r\n")` will no longer work, because compressed data is not `utf8`-encoded.
+Calling `makefile` with the `encoding` argument will no longer work, because compressed data is not `utf8`-encoded.
 You can change the first argument `"rb"` to work with raw bytes instead of encoded text.

 *Caching:* Typically the same images, styles, and scripts are used on multiple pages; downloading them over and over again would be a waste.